imartayan/coal/README.md

 If your processor supports the [AVX2 instruction set](https://software.intel.com/sites/landingpage/IntrinsicsGuide/), it is recommended to use the vectorized version for better performances : just type `make vect`.
 Also note that you need have `gcc` in order to compile AVX instructions (on macOS make sure that the `CC` variable in the Makefile refers to the actual `gcc` compiler - not `clang`).

+If you want to change specific parameters of the algorithm such as the size of kmers, have a look at the Makefile to see the different flags you can set for compilation.

 ## Usage

 Once coal is built, you just have to run `./coal <seq1.fasta> <seq2.fasta>` to align two sequences.
 The same applies to `coal_vect` and `coal_standard`.

 You can find some test sequences in the `examples` directory.

+This repository also provides a tool named `cut` which can be used to preprocess a pair of sequences :
+`./cut <seq1.fasta> <seq2.fasta> <out1> <out2>`.
+What `cut` does is that it cuts (sic) the given sequences between their first and their last anchor points.
+This might be useful if the sequences have an important offset.

 ## Possible improvements